Christina Milian: 2010–present: Return to music, The Voice and Dancing with the Stars

 In June 2011, her collaboration with The Jackie Boyz titled "Memory" was released in Japan.
 It appeared on their album Songs In My Blackberry.
 NBC announced on October 27 that Milian would serve as the official Social Media Correspondent for The Voice during its second season.
 The role saw Milian make regular appearances during the live broadcasts.
 Milian maintained the role through its fourth season.

 On February 12, 2012, Christina Milian parted ways with Radio Killa Records and signed with Young Money.
 The next day, a song titled "Mr. Valentine" leaked onto the internet.
 In May 2013, she collaborated with the Stafford Brothers and Lil' Wayne on the single "Hello" which reached the Top 15 on the Billboard Dance charts.
 In September 2013, Milian became a contestant on Dancing with the Stars (season 17).
 She was partnered with professional dancer Mark Ballas.
-She was eliminated in the fifth week, finishing in the ninth place.
+She was eliminated in the fifth week, finishing in ninth place.
 In November 2014, she collaborated with Lil' Wayne on his single, "Start a Fire", which they performed on the American Music Awards.